codebar/tutorials/ruby/lesson4/tutorial.md

 Sat | 16°C  | 61°F
 Sun | 19°C  | 66°F
 ```
+> If you don't remember how to create a script, you can look at the sample file for the first exercise of the [second Ruby tutorial](http://codebar.github.io/tutorials/ruby/lesson2/tutorial.html) on Github, and read the instructions of the first Exercise.

-> You can store each created Celsius object in a Hash and iterate over the collection to print the results e.g. temperatures[:mon] = Celsius.new(temperate) and use [each_pair](http://www.ruby-doc.org/core-1.9.3/Hash.html)
+> Hint: You can store each created Celsius object in a Hash and iterate over the collection to print the results e.g. temperatures[:mon] = Celsius.new(temperate) and use [each_pair](http://www.ruby-doc.org/core-1.9.3/Hash.html)

 # Exercise 2: Tutorials